 - Put in your credit card information.

-- An additional screen will pop up, prompting you to insert the Special Dietary Information or Accessibility requirements.
+- An additional screen will appear, prompting you to enter the allergy information or accessibility requirements.

 - There is a section at the bottom of the page where you can note special dietary restrictions.